Billing Rates: General Information

 Applicable Scenarios

-• The employees participating
+• Specific employees

-Rate Configuration
+Billing Rate Configuration

 In a rate table, for each rate type, you can define any number of rate sequences that include multiple factors that may affect the rates.
-These factors can include projects, project tasks, employees, account groups, or inventory items.
+These factors can include specific projects, project tasks, employees, account groups, and inventory items.
 You narrow the applicability of the rate based on the combination of factors you select.
 For example, you can configure a separate billing rate for particular tasks of specific projects if particular employees work on these project tasks.
-A billing rate could also be defined for a particular date range; a rate table may include multiple rates with different effective dates.

 Workflow of Rate Table Configuration